tjeuput/dataLoanExploration/README.md

-### From this plot, we can observe the following:
+### From this plot, the following can be observed:

 1. Stated Monthly Income vs. Total Credit Lines in past 7 years: This plot shows a similar distribution as our earlier scatter plots.
-There's no clear pattern or relationship between these two variables.
+There's no clear pattern or relationship between these variables.

 2. Stated Monthly Income vs. Borrower Rate: Borrower rates seem to be spread across all income levels, with no clear pattern.
 This suggests that the borrower rate might be determined by other factors not included in this plot.